collectd/collectd.github.io/documentation/manpages/collectd-perl.md

 # NOTES

-- Please feel free to send in new plugins to collectd's mailing list at &lt;collectd at collectd.org> for review and, possibly, inclusion in the main distribution.
+- Please feel free to send in new plugins to collectd's mailing list at &lt;collectdÂ atÂ collectd.org> for review and, possibly, inclusion in the main distribution.
 In the latter case, we will take care of keeping the plugin up to date and adapting it to new versions of collectd.